Happie24/Astronomy/README.md

 * * *
 ### 2. **Detection of Trending Topic**

-**Case:**
+<p align="justify"> Your Text </p>
-Utilizing effective data processing methods like DFS, Topological Sorting and Hashing to identify and track trending topics and hashtags over time.
+**Case:** Utilizing effective data processing methods like DFS, Topological Sorting and Hashing to identify and track trending topics and hashtags over time.
 Traversing the graph of related tweets to identify trending hashtags.
+<p align="justify"> Your Text </p>
 **Challenges:** DFS: Finding the longest path in a tree (topology), discovering all the connected components in a graph, determining a cycle in a graph, finding a pattern in a grid, and locating a word in a crossword puzzle.
 Topological sorting and Hashing: Effectively analyzing and counting hashtags in a large stream of tweets.